-- The Attend Mass one day a week and on special feast days and Holy days.
+- Attend Mass one day a week and on special feast days and Holy days.
 Classrooms are given the opportunity to plan and serve as ministers at several school day Masses throughout the year.
-They may serve as lector, cantor, greeter, gift bearer, etc. Students in grades 5-8 are also invited to be Altar Servers. - Participate in special liturgies and prayer experiences for Advent/Christmas, Lent/Easter, Catholic Schools Week and other special feast and holy days.
-These include The Living Rosary and The Stations of the Cross. - Participate in Adoration on the first Fridays of the month and Benediction twice a year. - Begin and end the day with prayer and classrooms provide other opportunities to pray together throughout the day. - † Celebrate the Sacrament of Reconciliation during Advent and Lent. - Participate in special grade level days of retreat in grades two through grade seven. - Tobserve statues and posters which depict Mary and the saints, the seasons of the church year, and other traditions and symbols of our faith. - Pray for vocations through their classroom participation in the Vocation Chalice program.
+They may serve as lector, cantor, choir member, greeter, gift bearer, etc. Students in grades 5-8 are also invited to be Altar Servers. - Participate in special liturgies and prayer experiences for Advent/Christmas, Lent/Easter, Catholic Schools Week and other special feast and holy days.
+These include The Living Rosary and The Stations of the Cross.

-- Pray for the needs of others through Families in Touch prayers and special intentions in class. - Participate in random acts of kindness and intentional service/outreach projects like the Giving Tree, TEPE, Operation Rice Bowl, and more.
+- Participate in Adoration one Friday a month and Benediction at least twice a year, and also, provide opportunities for Adoration one day a week before school during Lent. - Begin and end the day with prayer and classrooms provide other opportunities to pray together throughout the day. - Celebrate the Sacrament of Reconciliation during Advent and Lent. - Participate in special grade level days of retreat in grades two through grade seven. - Observe statues and posters which depict Mary and the saints, the seasons of the church year, and other traditions and symbols of our faith. - Pray for vocations through their classroom participation in the Vocation Chalice program. - Pray for the needs of others through Families in Touch prayers and special intentions in class. - Participate in random acts of kindness and intentional service/outreach projects like the Giving Tree, TEPE, Catholic Relief Services Rice Bowl, and more.